 Adapting to a Changing Marketing Landscape

 With the emergence of AI comes a disruption in the day-to-day marketing operations.
 Marketers must evaluate which jobs will be replaced and which jobs will be created.
-One study suggested that nearly 6 out of every 10 current marketing specialist and analyst jobs will be replaced with technology.
+One study suggested that nearly 6 out of every 10 current marketing specialist and analyst jobs will be replaced with marketing technology.

 Getting Started with AI Marketing